 \section{Real data examples}

-We illustrate the presented score tests, RMST and max-Combo tests with three clinical trial examples.
-The first two are SATs with a null and early treatment effect, and the third, with a delayed effect, is taken from a subgroup of patients in a randomized clinical trial.
-In this latter, we consider, for illustration, the control arm as an external control group.
-Generally, the reporting of SATs results is limited to the KM survival curve of time-to-event outcome for the experimental arm, the median survival time in the external control group and the OSLRT assuming an exponential distribution for the external control group.
-The individual patient data (IPD) of experimental and external control groups were reconstructed from the published survival curves with the R package \textit{IPDfromKM} \citep{Liu2020}.
-The validity of the exponential distribution modeling the cumulative hazard of the external control group is tested with comparison of different parametric survival distributions (exponential, Weibull, log-logistic, log-normal, gamma and generalized gamma) using the Akaike Information Criteria (AIC).
-We used the function \textit{flexsurvreg} from the R package \textit{flexsurv} version 2.2 \citep{Jackson2016} to implement these different distributions.
-In the three examples, the different tests are reported for an exponential and Weibull distributions (standard models) and the distribution that best fits the external control group (lowest AIC).
-For a better interpretation, the estimate of the survival curve $\rm S_0(t)$ and of the cumulative hazard function $\Lambda_0({\rm t})$ of the external control group for the two standards and the best fit parametric distributions are reported.
+We illustrate the developed tests using three clinical trial examples.
+The first two are SATs with a null and an early treatment effect, respectively, while the third, exhibiting a delayed effect, is derived from a subgroup of patients in a randomised clinical trial.
+Typically, reporting of SAT results is limited to the KM survival curve for the experimental arm, the median survival time in the external control group, and the OSLRT assuming an exponential distribution for the external control group.
+Individual patient data (IPD) for the experimental and external control groups were reconstructed from the published survival curves using the \texttt{R} package \texttt{IPDfromKM} \citep{Liu2020}, following the methodology of Guyot et al \citep{Guyot2012}.
+The suitability of the exponential distribution for modelling the cumulative hazard of the external control group was assessed by comparing different parametric distributions (exponential, Weibull, log-logistic, log-normal, gamma and generalised gamma) using the Akaike Information Criteria (AIC).
+We used the \texttt{R} package \texttt{flexsurv} \citep{Jackson2016} to implement these different distributions.
+In the three examples, the tests are reported for the exponential and Weibull distributions (standard models) as well as for the distribution providing the best fit to the external control group (lowest AIC).
+For interpretability, estimates of the survival curve ${\rm S_0}(t)$ and the cumulative hazard function $\Lambda_0(t)$ are also presented for the fitted parametric distributions.